Del Norte County Transfer on Death Affidavit Form

 Are these forms guaranteed to be recordable in Del Norte County?

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Del Norte County that you need to transfer you would only need to order our forms once for all of your properties in Del Norte County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Del Norte County you only need to order once.

 Using an Affidavit of Death to Claim Real Estate from a California Transfer on Death Deed